-The founder of Black Nationalism as a mass movement, Marcus Garvey, mandated that Black should emulate white supremacy groups, such as the KKK and prophesied that one day the black race would produce their own “Hitler.”
+The founder of Black Nationalism as a mass movement, Marcus Garvey, mandated that Blacks should emulate white supremacy groups, such as the KKK and prophesied that one day the black race would produce their own “Hitler.”
 (See Obama and the Black Nazi Movement.)

 Some of the references to human sacrifice are highlighted in yellow in the text of the article below.
 The images were inserted by this blogger as illustrations and is not part of the original article.
 The text below this line is from the original article of 1938.